 Ruthanne Reid wrote a brilliant piece for The Write Practice blog on How to "Kill Your Darlings" and Survive the Process.
-In it, she revealed how the "Kill Your Darlings" quote by Stephen King was actually quoting the earlier American author, William Faulkner.
+She revealed how the "Kill Your Darlings" quote by Stephen King referenced a quotation by the earlier American author, William Faulkner.

 Reid defined "darlings" and their danger for writers:

 Darlings are those words, phrases, sentences, paragraphs, and even chapters that we are often most proud of.
 We love them, to the point that we almost don't care if those bits are clear to readers or not.
 We love them, and we want to keep them.
 The problem is they can get in the readers' point of view.

 Reid went on to say, "Faulkner was right.
 King was right.
 The purpose of writing isn't just for the writer; it's for the reader, too."

 LOVE WRITING REVIEWS?

 Tall And True is an online showcase and forum for writers, readers and publishers.

 Sometimes, for the sake of our writing and our readers, we have to kill our darlings.

 Or, as I did with my review of Jerome and His Women for Live Encounters, cull and move them around.

 © 2020 Robert Fairhead